Injury Attorneys | Restoring LivesTM

 Intentional endangerment is usually a crime.
-A person who intentionally endangers another may face criminal charges, and may be sued for damages by his or her victim.
-Examples of intentional endangerment include battery, assault, and reckless driving.
+A person who intentionally endangers another may face criminal charges and may be sued for damages by their victim.
+Examples of intentional endangerment include:

-Unintentional endangerment generally involves negligence.
-A person who may not mean any harm can still endanger another person through careless actions—or inaction.
+Unintentional or accidental endangerment generally involves negligence.
+A person who may not mean any harm can still endanger another person through careless actions or inaction.
 Examples of this type of endangerment include: